lyft/cartography/docs/drift-detect.md

 	{
 	  "name": "Internet Exposed EC2 Instances",
 	  "validation_query": "match (n:EC2Instance) where n.exposed_internet = True return n.instancetype, n.privateipaddress, n.publicdnsname, n.exposed_internet_type"
+	  "tag": [],
-	  "properties": [],
+	  "keys": [],
-	  "results": []
+	  "results": {}
 	}
 	```

 	- `name` is a helpful name describing the query.
 	- `validation_query` is the neo4j Cypher query to track over time.
 In this case, we have simply asked Neo4j to return `instancetype`, `privateipaddress`, `publicdnsname`, and `exposed_internet_type` from EC2Instances that Cartography has identified as accessible from the internet.
 When writing your own queries, note that drift-detection only supports `MATCH` queries (i.e. read operations).  `MERGE` queries (write operations) are not supported.
+	- `tag`: This field will contain the tag for the query.
+If this field is empty, it will default to using all fields of the query result when constructing keys.
-	- `properties`: Leave this as an empty array.
+	- `keys`: Leave this as an empty list.
 This field is a placeholder that will be filled.
-	- `results`: Leave this as an empty array.
+	- `results`: Leave this as an empty dictionary.
 This field is a placeholder that will be filled.

 4. **Create a shortcut file**